FundyPhytoPhys/BalticPhotoperiod/Manuscript/BalticPhotoperiod_MS.md

 ## Estimating effective absorption cross section of PSII and PSII electron flux {.unnumbered}

 We harvested 2 mL of cultures for photophysiological characterizations repeatedly across the growth trajectories.
 We used Fast Repetition Rate fluorometry [@kolberMeasurementsVariableChlorophyll1998] (FRRf, Solisense, USA), with a lab built temperature control jacket, to apply series of flashlets to drive induction/relaxation trajectories, and used the onboard Solisense LIFT software to fit an induction/relaxation model [@falkowskiEstimationPhytoplanktonPhotosynthesis1993; @kolberMeasurementsVariableChlorophyll1998].
-From the model fits we took the initial fluorescence before induction (*F*O, *F*O′ or *F*S); the maximum fluorescence (*F*M or *F*M′) once Photosystem II (PSII) was driven to closure; and the effective absorption cross section for PSII photochemistry (σPSII or σPSII′; nm2 quanta^−1^) [@tortellUserGuideApplication2021].
+From the model fits we took the initial fluorescence before induction (*F*~O~, *F*~O~′, or *F*~S~); the maximum fluorescence (*F*~M~ or *F*~M~′) once Photosystem II (PSII) was driven to closure; and the effective absorption cross section for PSII photochemistry (σPSII or σPSII′; nm2 quanta^−1^) [@tortellUserGuideApplication2021].
 We used a double tap protocol [@xuConnectivityPhotosystemII2017], where FRRf induction/relaxation trajectories were collected during a rapid light curve sequence increasing in steps of 10 s at 0, 20, 40, 80, 160, and 320 µmol photons m^−2^s^−1^ PAR, delivered from LED emitters centred at 445, preferentially exciting chlorophyll, or 590 nm, preferentially exciting phycobiliproteins.
 Flash Power for 445 nm excitation was 60000 µmol photons m^−2^s^−1^ PAR, while for 590 nm excitation was 14000 µmol photons m^−2^s^−1^, calibrated using a quantum sensor (LI-250, LI-COR, Inc.).
 We applied 1 s darkness between sequential light steps, to allow re-opening of PSII.
 FRRf excitation flashlets were applied at the same wavebands, 445 or 590 nm, as the actinic light steps.

 We calculated (Eq.
 (4)) a fluorescence estimator for volumetric electron transport, *JV*~PSII~, (e^−^ L^−1^ s^−1^) under both 445 and 590 nm excitation bands [@oxboroughDirectEstimationFunctional2012; @boatmanImprovingAccuracySingle2019; @tortellUserGuideApplication2021].

 *JV*~PSII~ = $\sigma$~PSII~′ × qP × I × *F*~O~/$\sigma$~PSII~

 $$\begin{equation}
 \begin{split}
-  JVPSII= σPSII′×qP×I×FO/σPSII
+  JVPSII = \frac{σ_(PSII)′×qP×I×F_O}{σ_(PSII)}
   \qquad(4)
 \end{split}
 \end{equation}$$

 where $\sigma$~PSII~′ is effective absorption cross section for PSII photochemistry under the relevant actinic PAR step (nm^2^ quanta^−1^); qP is an estimate of the fraction of PSII open for photochemistry estimated according to [@oxboroughResolvingChlorophyllFluorescence1997]; I is the applied PAR (µmol photons m^−2^s^−1^); *F*~O~ is the minimum fluorescence from a given sample and excitation bandwidth (relative fluorescence) and $\sigma$~PSII~ is the maximum effective absorption cross section for PSII photochemistry from a given sample and excitation bandwidth (nm^2^ quanta^−1^).
 We compared several other algorithms for *JV*~PSII~ [@tortellUserGuideApplication2021] and found similar results.